Step 2. Deploy AM

 Review the software license agreement.
 If you agree to the license, click I accept the license agreement, and click Continue.

 changeit, and click Create Configuration to configure AM.

 When configuring AM for real-world use, do not use this password.
 It is only to get started with AM.
 The

 amAdminuser is the default AM administrator, who has full control over the AM configuration.

 Click the Proceed to Login link, then log in as

 amAdminwith the password you configured in a previous step,

-After login, AM should direct you to the Realms page.
+After login, AM directs you to the Realms page.

 AM stores its configuration, including the embedded DS server, in a directory named after the deployment URI.
 In other words, if AM is deployed under

 If you need to delete your configuration, the quickest way to start over is to stop Apache Tomcat, delete the AM configuration directory, and restart the AM web application to start the process from the beginning.